Want to know if your doctor, dentist or hairstylist is vaccinated? Here are tips for asking.

 While the American Medical Association’s Code of Medical Ethics doesn’t specifically address whether physicians have a responsibility to disclose personal health information to their patients, it emphasizes the importance of honesty.

 All health-care professionals “have an obligation as part of their role responsibilities to advance the interests of their patients and also to engage honestly and truthfully with their patients when the information that is being asked for is instrumental and useful for the patient,” Faden said.
+(Health-care workers can also ask patients if they’ve been vaccinated, but may still have ethical obligations to provide treatment, regardless of the answer.)

 ‘A tipping point’: Government officials, health groups move to require coronavirus vaccines for workers